 Academic Integrity: As signatories to the Georgetown University Honor Pledge, and indeed simply as good scholars and citizens, you are required to uphold academic honesty in all aspects of this course.
 You are expected to be familiar with the letter and spirit of the Standards of Conduct outlined in the Georgetown Honor System and on the Honor Council website.
-As faculty, I too am obligated to uphold the Honor System and will report all suspected cases of academic dishonesty.
+As your instructors, the teaching assistants and I are also obligated to uphold the Honor System and will report all suspected cases of academic dishonesty.
 If the Honor Council confirms that a violation of the Honor Code has taken place, the violator will receive an "F" grade for the course (not just the assignment).